 Think you don’t have the budget to go travelling in later life?
 Talk to June and you’ll think again.

-“It’s a state of mind,” says this 76-year-old former teacher and youth worker.
+“It’s a state of mind,” says the former teacher and youth worker.
 “It doesn’t have to cost a lot of money – the airfare is the most expensive bit.
 You can stay in hostels or in people’s homes – that’s an amazing way to meet the local people.
 Travelling on public transport is the best way to see a country; travelling that way, the local people accept you a lot more easily.
 If you wander into a village with your backpack, people take you into their homes, you meet their family and learn about their way of life.”

 “It’s so exhilarating and you learn a lot – it gave the children a lot of confidence, too,” she says.

 Before retiring, she and her husband had bought an avocado farm high in the Spanish mountains between Granada and the coast.
-The first year after they retired was spent there, planning to farm the land themselves; but sadly, her husband died just a year later.
+The first year after they retired was spent there, planning to farm the land themselves; but sadly, her husband died just a year later.#

 “I was determined to keep on the move and do what my husband and I had planned to do together,” she says of that difficult time.
 Four months’ backpacking round southern India proved inspirational.